adrienchaton/VQ-VAE-timbre/index.md

 </script>

-This webpage and repository host additional materials for the submission to ISMIR 2020 entitled "Vector-Quantized Timbre Representation".
-After the anonymized reviewing period, codes for our re-implementation of the perceptual audio loss will be merged into the final repository.
-Thank you for reading.

 ## Details of the mapping method for descriptor-based synthesis

 Following the notations from the paper, we detail the procedure for mapping the discrete latent space with a signal descriptor.
 For instance acoustic properties such as centroid, bandwidth or fundamental frequency.
 And then using this mapping to control synthesis with a descriptor target.
 We call this descriptor-based synthesis, which is done without iterative search but with direct selection of the best matching latent features.